openafs-contrib/ansible-openafs/docs/source/modules/openafs_build_packages.rst

   The build log files written on the remote node.

-rpms (always, list, )
+packages (always, list, )
-  The list of rpm files created on the remote node.
+  The list of package files created on the remote node.